 We believe that all awards, including interim decisions and procedural decisions, should be available to the public (subject, of course, to redactions for confidential business information or information which is privileged or otherwise protected from disclosure under a party's domestic law), for the reasons identified above.
 This could be done by directing the arbitral tribunal to forward all awards to the UNCITRAL secretariat for posting on its website.
 Such posting could be done at minimal expense.
-At the very least, UNCITRAL should seize the opportunity of the current revision to allow parties to make awards accessible to the public when a State is a party to a dispute.
+At the very least, UNCITRAL should seize the opportunity of the current revision to allow parties to unilaterally make awards accessible to the public in an investor-State dispute.